Connectome Smoothing via Low-rank Approximations: Statistical Connectome Models

 \subsection{Random Dot Product Graph}

-In graphs, the adjacencies between vertices generally depend on unobserved properties of the corresponding vertices.
-For example, in a connectomics setting, two brain regions with similar properties might have similar connectivity patterns.
-The latent positions model (LPM) proposed by \citep{hoff2002latent} captures such structure, where each vertex is associated with a latent position that influences the adjacencies for that vertex.
-In this model, each vertex $i$ has an associated latent vector $X_i \in \Re^d$.
-Conditioned on the latent positions, the existence of each edge is independent and the probability the edge is present only depends on the latent vectors of the incident vertices through a link function.
-If $d$ is much smaller than the number of vertices $N$ and the link function is known, LPMs are more parsimonious models compared to IEM, requiring only $dN$ parameters rather than $\binom{N}{2}=N(N-1)/2$.

-A specific instance of an LPM examined in this work is the random dot product graph model (RDPG) \citep{young2007random, nickel2007random} where the link function is the dot product, so the probability of an edge being present between two nodes is the dot product of their latent vectors.
-The latent position is determined by properties of that vertex, and vertices whose latent positions are close are more likely to have an edge between them than vertices whose latent positions are far from each other.
+The random dot product graph model (RDPG) \cite{young2007random, nickel2007random}, assigns latent positions to each vertex in a graph where the probability of an edge being present between two nodes is the dot product of their latent vectors \cite{hoff2002latent}.